 - Get a schedule (and housing) that works for you!

 - Give yourself the tools you need.
-Kirsten brings her Mighty Med Planner around campus to help manage her medications.
+Kirsten brings her Self Care Case around campus to help manage her medications.

 And when it comes to meeting new friends and putting yourself out there, it’s all about being comfortable with yourself.
 “Once you are comfortable with yourself,” Kirsten says, “other people will be more understanding and accepting of you.”